-- Our research is public funded by federal grants.
-We believe that information and products generated research conducted using public funds should be publicly available to the greatest extent possible.
+- Our research is publicly funded by federal grants.
+We believe that information and products generated by research conducted using public funds should be publicly available to the greatest extent possible.

 - Open sharing of protocols, data, and materials promotes reproducibility in research.